wangzey5/TwoSix_Spring25/Reproducibility.md

 ## Data Collection

 Our data is collected using [Mirrulations](https://github.com/MoravianUniversity/mirrulations).
 However, for simplicity purposes, the [demo.ipynb](https://github.com/wangzey5/TwoSix_Spring25/blob/main/demo.ipynb) utilizes sample data collected.
+For more comprehensive instructions on replicating the full end to end project, see [INSTALL.md].